dserodio/monolith/README.md

 ---------------------------------------------------

-## Whitelisting and blacklisting domains
+## Allowlisting and denylisting domains

 Options `-d` and `-B` provide control over what domains can be used to retrieve assets from, e.g.: